-Items that bear an asterisk(\) can be set through a WT-BASIC equivalent statement, although they can't be part of an input statement.
+Items that bear an asterisk() can be set through a WT-BASIC equivalent statement, although they can't be part of an input statement.

-Items marked with the clover (\) have the ability to include a syntax number in parenthesis after the keyword to select a scale number to access.
+All system variables have the ability to include a scale number in parenthesis after the keyword to select a scale number to access.
 If the parenthesis is not there the current scale is assumed.
+Scale#=0 returns the total of all scales.

-System flags (CZERO,, MOTION, OVERLD, UNDERLD, LOWBATT) will return a true (-1) or a false (0) value depending on their current condition.
+System flags (CZERO,, MOTION, OVERLD, UNDERLD) will return a true (-1) or a false (0) value depending on their current condition.